 What will it cost me to attend?

-The conference is free for young researchers.
-Travel grants up to £60 are available for eligible PhD students who applied to present their work.
-Note that travel grants may not cover the full cost of fares and priority will be given to students travelling the furthest to London.
+The conference is free for young researchers to attend.
+Travel grants of up to £60 are available for eligible PhD students who applied to present their work.
+Please note: travel grants may not cover the full cost of fares and priority will be given to students travelling the furthest to London.

 When will I hear the outcome of my application?

-If a travel grant has been applied for then the outcome of this will be notified at the same time.
+If a travel grant has been applied for, the outcome of this will be notified at the same time.

 I am not ready or eligible to present my research, can I still come?

 Yes.
 Registration for non-presenting places at the conference will open in early February.
 Current PhD students and first year post-doctoral researchers can attend.
-Synopses will not be required to be submitted.
+Synopses are not required.

 Final year undergraduates and MSc students who are considering undertaking a PhD are encouraged to register to attend the conference so that they can find out first hand from current PhD students what a PhD would involve.

 There will also be a limited number of places for lecturers, academics and practising engineers to attend.
 Look out for notices from February onwards inviting registration.